ilikescience/mhs11/src/assets/writing/album-art.md

 Fujita left Columbia records shortly after these major successes.
 “I wanted to be something other than just a record designer,” he said, “so I left to go on my own.”
 He’d go on to design the book covers for Truman Capote’s *In Cold Blood* and Mario Puzo’s *The Godfather* — when the latter was turned into Francis Coppola’s breakthrough film, Fujita’s design was used for its title and promotional art.
 But he’d continue to design album covers, creating paintings for each one.

 {% gallery %}
-{% image '/images/albumart-23.jpg' "" "Fujita's cover for Johnny Eaton's <i>Far Out, Near In</i>" "" %}
+{% image '/images/albumart-23.jpg' "An album cover with a modern abstract painting" "Fujita's cover for Johnny Eaton's <i>Far Out, Near In</i>" "" %}
-{% image "/images/albumart-24.jpg" "" "Fujita's cover for Dony Byrd and Gigi Gryce's <i>Modern Jazz Perspective</i>" "" %}
+{% image "/images/albumart-24.jpg" "An album cover with a modern abstract painting" "Fujita's cover for Dony Byrd and Gigi Gryce's <i>Modern Jazz Perspective</i>" "" %}
-{% image "/images/albumart-25.jpg" "" "Fujita's cover for Columbia's recording of Glenn Gould performing Berg, Křenek, and Schoenberg." "" %}
+{% image "/images/albumart-25.jpg" "An album cover with a modern abstract painting" "Fujita's cover for Columbia's recording of Glenn Gould performing Berg, Křenek, and Schoenberg." "" %}
 {% endgallery %}

 ## The next generation